Phillip-Rek/perthite/README.md

-# <div align="center"> potassium </div>
+# <div align="center"> Perthite </div>

-potassium is a lightweight, easy to learn JavaScript templating engine.
+perthite is a lightweight, easy to learn JavaScript templating engine.

 ## Installing
 For now you can download this remote repository to your local machine and start using it right away.

 ## Documentation
-Documentation can be found on the [wiki](http://github.com/Phillip-Rek/potassium/wiki) page as well as on the [github page](http://Phillip-Rek.github.io/)
+Documentation can be found on the [wiki](http://github.com/Phillip-Rek/perthite/wiki) page as well as on the [github page](http://Phillip-Rek.github.io/)

 ## Bug Reporting